eea/art17-consultation/docs/user/source/conclusions.rst

 For simplicity, the protocol states that all registered users can edit their own assessments; if so, all assessment fields can be modified.
-Additionaly, European topic center (ETC) users can also edit other users assessments.
+Additionaly, Assessor users can also edit other users assessments.
 For the latter, please be advised that **only** favourable reference values were subject to change before period 2019-2024.
 The figures below feature the two edit forms.